justsharan/flax-snv/README.md

 4. Install dependencies

-This pipeline requires the following dependencies:
+This pipeline has the following dependencies:
 * nextflow
 * fastqc
 * multiqc